codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Using the custom mode for generic reporting

-If you don't want to use Allure or wish to create some other kind of report, you can use the alternative mode for the Codefresh reporting step.
+If you don't want to use Allure or wish to create some other kind of report, you can use the alternative **Custom reporting** mode for the Codefresh reporting step.

-Here is an example for a custom reporting step via [Mocha](https://mochajs.org/){:target="\_blank"}.
+Here is an example of a custom reporting step via [Mocha](https://mochajs.org/){:target="\_blank"}.
 The reports are placed in the folder `/codefresh/volume/demochat/mochawesome-report`.

 {% highlight yaml %}